 - Little "No": "On an historic day, which is commemorated by my species and fully documented in the Sacred Scrolls, there came Aldo.
 He did not grunt.
 He articulated.
 He spoke a word which had been spoken to him time without number by humans.
 He said, 'No'."

-- Moses in the Bullrushes: The unassuming chimp baby that was the first to be born in a circus sitting in a cage, saying "Mama".
+- Moses in the Bulrushes: The unassuming chimp baby that was the first to be born in a circus sitting in a cage, saying "Mama".

 - Prequel in the Lost Age: From the apes' point of view, it's this.

-- Rule of Symbolism: The series started having racial conflicts overtones, and in this one also did Biblical parallels (it's even lampshaded with a line mentioning Herod).
+- Rule of Symbolism: The series started having racial conflicts overtones, and in this one also had Biblical parallels (it's even lampshaded with a line mentioning Herod).